Acute VS Chronic Inflammation for Athletes

 Oxidative stress can cause an inflammatory response in the immune cells, and can lead to chronic inflammation over time, if adequate rest is not achieved between training sessions.
 It has also been shown through research that this type of exercise is linked with the prevalence of upper respiratory tract infections in athletes.
 This is not to say that all exercise is harmful, as performing regular physical activity with adequate rest and recovery is protective from oxidative stress.

-Here are some strategies athletes can use to help decrease the risk of developing chronic inflammation, in order to continue performing at your best!
+Here are some strategies athletes can use to lower the risk of developing chronic inflammation and keep performing at their best.

-Antioxidants are known to protect the body from oxidative stress.
-Foods rich in phytonutrients such as fruits and vegetables (especially orange foods, as these are high in carotenoids) are high in antioxidants and vitamin C. Additionally, foods rich in vitamin E (avocados and nuts) as well as fatty fish, whole grains, leans protein sources and certain anti-inflammatory spices including turmeric and ginger can also be beneficial to reducing the risk of chronic inflammation.
+Antioxidants help protect the body from oxidative stress.
+Brightly coloured fruits and vegetables (especially orange varieties high in carotenoids), vitamin C–rich foods, and vitamin E sources like nuts and avocados all play a role.
+Fatty fish, lean proteins, whole grains, and anti-inflammatory spices such as turmeric and ginger are also beneficial for reducing chronic inflammation.